Pages

 (2) Sarah Beaumont (1625?-91), said to have been born 1625; married, 18 October 1656, Josias Wordsworth (c.1627-1709) of Waterhall, Penistone (Yorks WR) and had issue (of whom the poet William Wordsworth was a descendant); died 16 February 1691;

-(3) Mary Beaumont (c.1630-67?), probably born about 1630; married, 18 June 1657 at Bradfield (Yorks WR), Jonathan Shaw (d.
-1672?) of Hull Bank, Bradfield; perhaps the woman of this name buried at Bradfield, 11 March 1666/7;
+(3) Mary Beaumont (c.1630-78?), probably born about 1630; married, 18 June 1657 at Bradfield (Yorks WR), Jonathan Shaw of Hull Bank, Bradfield; perhaps the woman of this name buried at Luddenden, 3 April 1678;

-(4) George Beaumont (1633-99), baptised at Darton, 11 June 1633; a Danzig merchant, based in York; founded the school at Darton (Yorks WR); died unmarried in 1699;
+(4) George Beaumont (1633-69), baptised at Darton, 11 June 1633; a Danzig merchant, based in York, who became wealthy and by his will founded the school at Darton (Yorks WR); died unmarried after 24 January 1669; will proved in the PCC, 17 November 1669;

 (5) William Beaumont (1638-1713) (q.v.).

-He lived at Darton (perhaps at Darton Hall).
+He lived at Darton Hall.

 He died 29 April and was buried at Darton, 6 May 1664.
 His wife was buried October 1646.